Eric Langton: 1936 World Final

 After reaching the 1936 World final, Langton lost the run-off for the inaugural Speedway World Championship to Lionel Van Praag in somewhat controversial circumstances.
 The Championship was decided by bonus points accumulated in previous rounds.
 Despite being unbeaten in the final, Bluey Wilkinson was not crowned Champion.
 Bonus points accumulated by Langton and Van Praag took them to the top of the standings and into a run-off (Match Race).
 As they lined up at the tapes, Langton broke them which would ordinarily lead to disqualification.
 However, Van Praag stated he did not want to win the title by default and insisted that a race should take place.
-At the restart Langton made it to the first bend in front and led until the final bend on the last lap when Van Praag darted through the smallest of gaps to win by less than wheel length.
+At the restart, Langton made it to the first bend in front and led until the final bend on the last lap when Van Praag darted through the smallest of gaps to win by less than wheel length.

 Afterwards, controversial allegations were abound that the two riders had 'fixed' the match race, deciding between them that the first person to the first bend would win the race and the Championship and split the prize money; Langton led into the first bend but was overtaken by Van Praag.
 Van Praag reportedly paid Langton £50 "conscience money" after the race for going back on the agreement.

 Family and retirement

-His brother Oliver Langton was also a speedway rider and was capped by England once.
+Langton's brother Oliver was also a speedway rider and was capped by England once.
 Eric built bikes to his own specifications, which were in widespread use around the world for many years after his speedway retirement.
 He eventually emigrated to Perth, Australia.
 He died in Perth in 2001.